sjp/ideas/README.md

 ## `rr` for .NET

+**Update** This is now well supported in Visual Studio as an official feature: https://devblogs.microsoft.com/visualstudio/introducing-time-travel-debugging-for-visual-studio-enterprise-2019/

 [rr](http://rr-project.org/) is a debugging application that aids in debugging.
 It would be nice if there was something like this in C\#.